juiceqa/Katalon_CBT_Screenshots/PM_SETUP_GUIDE.md

 Unzip the file and put the Alkermes-United-For-Schizophrenia-Website folder on your Desktop.

-Re-open Katalon Studio and Click File > Import Settings from the top nav
+Re-open Katalon Studio and Click File > Import Settings from the top nav --this did not work for me on mac.
+--the proper path for me was: desktop > katalon_file > sample project > Alkermes_united... > include > config

 Select the Alkermes-United-For-Schizophrenia-Website folder and click *OKAY.*